-This MCP server provides integration between Claude AI and your Paperless-NGX document management system, allowing you to search, create, and manage documents, tags, correspondents, and document types through natural language commands.
+Paperless-NGX MCP Server provides a bridge between Claude AI and your Paperless-NGX document management system.
+This server allows Claude to help you manage documents, tags, correspondents, and document types through natural language requests.

 npm install -g paperless-mcp